Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Slurry Pump Applications

 DAE Pumps slurry pumps are used in many different industries and applications.
 The type of pump depends on the industry, application, and type of slurry.
 Food slurries, abrasive slurries, mud, and sludge can be found in a variety of industries.
-Here are just some of the most common industries and applications using DAE Pumps slurry pumps
+Here are just some of the most common industries and applications using DAE Pumps slurry pumps, including construction for handling construction sands, frac sands, and site dewatering:

 Wastewater Treatment Plants